 PORTRAIT OF A LANDSCAPE: THE FLINT HILLS

-Filmed in partnership with our friends at Rockhouse Motion, we are so excited to present this visually-stunning 30-minute journey through the Flint Hills during one of their most visual times of the year, Spring.
+Filmed in partnership with Rockhouse Motion, PORTRAIT OF A LANDSCAPE is a visually-stunning 30-minute journey through the Flint Hills during one of their most visual times of the year, Spring.
 Gorgeous wildflowers, magnificent landscapes, dramatic prairie fires, tremendous thunderstorms…all part of the visual impact of the Flint Hills, showcased by magnificent aerial digital video.
-We are looking for funding to assist with post production, distribution, and marketing and promotion efforts.
-We thank you all for your consideration and support!
+The program is an intense and unforgettable emotional voyage through the camera lens that takes viewers on a Flint Hills journey like never before.

 Wood, Brick, and Stone – Lawrence